nuejs/nue/CONTRIBUTING.md

 [Bun](//bun.sh) is the preferred test and development environment because it's noticeably faster than Node or Deno.

-## Best practices
+## Guidelines

-1. If you are adding a new feature, please add a test.
-If you are fixing a bug, please add a test that fails before your fix and passes after your fix.
+1. *Most important:* If you are adding a new feature, please discuss it first by creating a new issue with a tag "New feature".
+This way you avoid doing redundant work, because not all features are automatically accepted.
+Nue JS strives for minimalism.

-2. Nue is a minimalistic project.
-The goal is to stay lean in all areas of development.
-Keep things simple and depend on as little dependencies as possible.
+2. Features that add lots of new code, complexity, or several new/heavy NPM packages are most likely rejected.

-3. JavaScript is preferred over TypeScript because of minimalism, dynamic typing and it's standards-based.
-TypeScript should be used if there is a clear use case or a problem it solves.
+3. If you are fixing a bug, please add a test that fails before your fix and passes after your fix.

-4. New features add complexity.
-They must always be discussed before implemented.
+3. The code is written in JavaScript (Not TypeScript).

 ### Running server test
 Nue uses [Bun](//bun.sh) for running tests: